Emphasis - Computer Security

 - 3 hours of fine arts chosen from courses in the history, appreciation, and criticism of art, dance, music, and theatre arts (Courses emphasizing the enhancement of skills and performance are not acceptable.);

-- 3 additional hours of fine arts or humanities.
+- 3 additional hours of fine arts, languages (modern, Greek, or Latin), or humanities.

 Candidates for the B.S.C.S. degree must successfully complete the following requirements in addition to the general education requirements: